shifanpazheri/Automated-Analysis-and-Behavioural-Prediction-of-Interview-performance-using-Computer-Vision/README.md

-The behavioral interview is an interviewing technique that employers use to evaluate a potential employee.
+The behavioral interview is an interviewing technique that employers use to evaluate a potential employee.
 To accelerate the recruiting process and make recruiting on a simple scale while improving the applicant experience.
 This proposed model automatically analyses and predicts the nonverbal characteristics of an interviewee and also provides relevant